AllStarLink/ASL3-Manual/docs/user-guide/externalapps.md

 !!! note "SharkRF M1KE"
     SharkRF refers to connecting via this method as "AllStarLink Mode" in some of their documentation.
 It is, in fact, actually using "Web Transceiver" mode.

-### Web Transceiver Node Settings
-If you are a node owner, and you wish to allow these applications to connect to your node via the Web Transceiver method, you need to ensure that it is enabled in your `Node Settings` in the Web Portal.

-See [Editing Node Parameters](../basics/portal.md#editing-node-parameters) for more information on how to find this setting.

-You should also confirm that you have an `[allsta-public]` context in `extensions.conf`, and that it isn't commented out (it should be there and active, unless you've previously made changes).

-## RepeaterPhone
+### RepeaterPhone
 [RepeaterPhone](https://repeaterphone.com/) for iOS can be used to connect to AllStarLink nodes.

+!!! tip
+    RepeaterPhone solely uses ASL Portal / WebTransceiver authentication.
+A client node is not required and users do not need to create servers or node simply to use RepeaterPhone.

 Be sure to read their [FAQs](https://repeaterphone.com/pages/faq.html).

 Detailed steps to configure RepeaterPhone:

 1. Purchase and Install: Obtain the RepeaterPhone app from the Apple App Store.

 2. Access Settings: Open the app and tap the Settings gear wheel.

 3. Add AllStarLink Account:
     * Tap "New Account" and then select the AllStarLink emblem.
     * Enter your AllStarLink callsign and password (used for logging into the AllStarLink portal).
     * Tap "Add Account".

 4. Add Nodes to Favorites:
     * Go to the Favorites section (star icon).
     * Tap the "+" symbol to add a new node.
     * Choose your AllStarLink username.
     * Enter the node number of the desired AllStarLink node.
     * Give the node a name (e.g., its callsign).
     * For Authentication, select "Account" to use your AllStarLink account (configured in Step 3).

 5. Connect and Use:
     * Once you've added nodes to your favorites, you can connect to them by selecting them and tapping "Connect".
 You'll transmit by holding down the green circle, and you can adjust microphone gain and speaker/non-speaker mode using the provided icons.

 !!! note "Node Authentication"
     RepeaterPhone supports different authentication methods.
 You can choose between "Account" (using your AllStarLink web portal credentials) or "Node" authentication (using an IAX username and password provided to you by the node owner).

-## Transceive
+### Transceive
 [Transceive](https://transceive.app/) for macOS can be used to connect to AllStarLink nodes.

+!!! tip
+    Transceive solely uses ASL Portal / WebTransceiver authentication and IAX Direct authentication.
+A client node is not required and users do not need to create servers or node simply to use RepeaterPhone.

 Be sure to read their [Help](https://transceive.app/help/) section.

 For detailed steps to configure Transceive, see their page on [Setup](https://transceive.app/help/setup).

-!!! note "Node Authentication"
-    Transceive supports different authentication methods.
-You can choose between "Authenticate with an AllStar Account" (using your AllStarLink web portal credentials) or "Use Node Specific Credentials" authentication (using an IAX username and password provided to you by the node owner).

-## DVSwitch Mobile
+### DVSwitch Mobile
 [DVSwitch Mobile](https://play.google.com/store/apps/details?id=org.dvswitch&hl=en_CA&pli=1) for Android can be used to connect to AllStarLink nodes.

-For support, see their [Support Forum](https://dvswitch.groups.io/g/Mobile), they also have a [Support Wiki](https://dvswitch.groups.io/g/Mobile/wiki).

-!!! note "Node Authentication"
 DVSwitch Mobile (DVSM) supports different authentication methods.
 You can choose between "Web Transceiver" mode (using your AllStarLink web portal credentials), "IAXRpt" mode (using an IAX username and password provided to you by the node owner), or "Node" mode (where DVSwitch Mobile configures itself as a real node).

+For support, see their [Support Forum](https://dvswitch.groups.io/g/Mobile), they also have a [Support Wiki](https://dvswitch.groups.io/g/Mobile/wiki).

-### Web Transceiver Mode
+#### Web Transceiver Mode
 When used in this mode, DVSM requires the user to have an account on the [AllStarLink Portal](https://www.allstarlink.org/portal), but you do NOT need to apply for a node number.
+Note that WT mode in DVSM requires the paid version.

 Why use this mode?